solliancenet/microsoft-postgresql-developer-guide/11_01_Infrastructure/11_01_Infrastructure.md

 ### Azure Advisor

 The Azure Advisor system uses telemetry to issue performance and reliability recommendations for the PostgreSQL database.
-Azure Database for PostgreSQL Flexible Server prioritize the following types of recommendations:
+Azure Database for PostgreSQL Flexible Server prioritizes the following types of recommendations:

 - **Performance**: To improve the speed of the PostgreSQL server.
 This includes CPU usage, memory pressure, connection pooling, disk utilization, and product-specific server parameters.
 For more information, see Advisor Performance recommendations.
 - **Reliability**: To ensure and improve the continuity of the business-critical databases.
-This includes storage limits, and connection limits.
+This includes storage limits and connection limits.
 For more information, see Advisor Reliability recommendations.
 - **Cost**: To optimize and reduce the overall Azure spending.
 This includes server right-sizing recommendations.
 For more information, see Advisor Cost recommendations.

 For the latest information reference [Azure Advisor for PostgreSQL - Flexible Server](https://learn.microsoft.com/azure/postgresql/flexible-server/concepts-azure-advisor-recommendations).

 ### Azure Database for PostgreSQL Flexible Server Release Notes

-Typically each month a new set of release notes are published for Flexible Server.
+Typically each month a new set of release notes is published for Flexible Server.
 Read more about these by reviewing the [Release notes - Azure Database for PostgreSQL - Flexible Server](https://learn.microsoft.com/azure/postgresql/flexible-server/release-notes) document.

 ## Networking